 - The location of the individual’s banks; and

 - The location of religious organizations and recreational clubs with which the individual is affiliated.

 Also, only employees who are work authorized may be counted.
 The regulations do not explicitly restrict PPP loans based on citizenship or immigration status.
-However, the Oregon Department of Agriculture has interpreted the PPP’s requirement that employees’ “principal place of residence” be in the United States to mean that nonimmigrant guest workers such as those employed in H-2A or H-2B status are excluded (which thus likely reduces the loan amount available to some agricultural producers).
 Also, some banks have reportedly restricted loans to cover only employees who are either U.S. citizens or lawful permanent residents.
 Further guidance is expected in this area.